Kill List Blu-ray Movie

 Kill List Blu-ray Movie, Overall Score and Recommendation 4.5 of 5

-Wild, at times hilarious but shockingly brutal, Ben Wheatley's Kill List is an excellent thriller that is destined to become a classic.
-It literally kept me on the edge of my seat the whole time as I had no idea what would happen next.
+Wild, at times hilarious, but shockingly brutal, Ben Wheatley's Kill List is an excellent thriller that is destined to become a classic.
+It literally kept me on the edge of my seat the whole time, as I had no idea what would happen next.
 Well done.
 The Blu-ray disc herein reviewed, courtesy of Studio Canal, looks and sounds terrific.
-If you could play Region-B "locked" discs, consider adding Kill List to your collections.
+If you can play Region-B "locked" discs, consider adding Kill List to your collections.
 It is one of the best independent British films I've seen in years.
 HIGHLY RECOMMENDED.

 Other editions